glenr0y-oss/GasGuide-Web/README.md

 ## Continue building it in Claude Code

 Open this folder in Claude Code (`cd` into it, run `claude`).
-It reads **CLAUDE.md** automatically — full architecture, brand decisions, and exactly where each real integration goes, in build order.
+It reads **CLAUDE.md** automatically, full architecture, brand decisions, and exactly where each real integration goes, in build order.

 ## What's real vs. mock right now